-Start your walk from the corner of Milroy Street and Hustler Road, heading North up Hustlers Road to enter the reserve from the west side.
+Start your walk from the corner of Milroy Street and Hustler Road, heading north up Hustlers Road to enter the reserve from the west side.
 As you approach from this aspect you’ll get the full effect of the large stone memorial installed by the Friends of Hustler's Reef Reserve.

 The site features 3 memorials, 2 stone and 1 living.
-There are seven granite slabs for the men killed in the explosion of 1914, with an explanatory plaque; another for the 100s of women who lost their husbands on the Bendigo Goldfields; the re-vegetation project currently underway acts as a living memorial to the 900 underground miners killed by accidents during Bendigo's underground gold mining era.
-The site is named after Thomas Hustler, an ex-convict who established a mine on the site.
+There are seven granite slabs for the men killed in an explosion in 1914, with an explanatory plaque.
+Another commemorates the 100s of women who lost their husbands on the Bendigo Goldfields.
+The ongoing re-vegetation of the site acts as a living memorial to the 900 underground miners killed by accidents during Bendigo's underground gold mining era.

+The reserve is named after Thomas Hustler, an ex-convict who established a mine on the site.
 It closed in 1921, but there are still 20 kilometres of underground workings below the surface.

 In total, 2000 people have died on these goldfields in mining-related accidents, the last as recently as 2001.
 1000s of others were injured and unable to earn a living.
 As you walk through this site, take a moment to consider their stories in more detail.